Esri/calcite-design-system/documentation/releasing.md

 ## next releases

 `next` releases are useful for testing incoming changes between releases.
-They are [released by the CI](/Monorepo.md#ci-for-next-releases) after 'deployable' commits are installed to `main`.
+They are [released by the CI](./monorepo.md#ci-for-next-releases) after 'deployable' commits are installed to `dev`.
 A deployable commit is:

 1. a commit of type `feat` or `fix`
 2. a commit that introduces a breaking change